eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 ## 4. Agentic AI design

-The agent is a LangChain `create_tool_calling_agent` using `claude-haiku-4-5` at temperature=0.
+The agent is a LangChain `create_tool_calling_agent` using `the language model` at temperature=0.
 The ReAct pattern is used: the model receives the user question with an explicit dataset context prefix, selects a tool (or retrieves from documents), receives the structured result, and formats the answer.

 **Tools:** Six `@tool`-decorated functions in `src/agent/tools.py`.
 Each calls a function in `src/risk/` and returns a structured JSON dict with `outputs` (computed values) and `metadata` (assumptions, limitations, observation count).
 The tools access the price series through module-level context set by `set_context()` before each agent run.